 Over the past year, UMassOnline has engaged in several technology initiatives that resulted in immediate and long-term positive implications to the University's internal and external constituents.
-Beginning in the summer of 2015, UMassOnline began working towards a partnership with Blackboard's Managed Hosting services to support the Blackboard Learning Management System.
+Beginning in summer 2015, UMassOnline began working towards a partnership with Blackboard's Managed Hosting services to support the Blackboard Learning Management System.
 For all of 2015, all UMass courses were hosted locally via UITS (University Information Technology Services) in a shared environment.
 This meant that all changes, no matter how large or how small, had to be in agreement amongst the campuses.
 This often resulted in scheduling issues, and falling behind in updates and critical patches.
 With the move to Blackboard Managed Hosting, all campuses are now separated out into individual systems that allows for each campus to determine their own pace of development, the method for which courses are delivered, the privileges granted, and many other value additions that were not possible on our former self hosted system at UITS.
 This move will allow for additional growth and capacity at a fraction of the cost that had hindered the campuses from moving ahead previously.

 Some of the new features and functions that were included in the move to Blackboard Managed Hosting are the new Blackboard Collaborate Ultra Experience, Blackboard Instant Messenger and Blackboard Mobile.
-These items were previously purchased as add-ons to the self hosted LMS, but were now included in the pricing of the Managed Hosting LMS at a significant discount.
-UMassOnline has continued its relationship with the Donahue Institute to provide Learning Management System services to several programs, including the RETELL program, National Collegiate Inventors and Innovators Association (NCIIA), Massachusetts Department of Developmental Services, UMDI Civic Initiative and the Springfield Urban League.
+These items were previously purchased as add-ons to the self-hosted LMS, but were now included in the pricing of the Managed Hosting LMS at a significant discount.

+UMassOnline has continued to partner with the Donahue Institute to provide Learning Management System services to several programs, including the Massachusetts Department of Housing and Community Development (DHCD) Board Member Training and Civic Initiatives.
+UMassOnline has also continued its partnership with the